Corporate Sustainability

 Business Philosophy and Vision

-With sustainable development as our supreme principle, Wafer Works is dedicated to becoming a customer centric semiconductor material supplier.
-We endeavor to implement sustainable development through six main pillars: corporate governance, employee well-being, environmental sustainability, customer service, supply chain management, and social engagement.
-Our continuous efforts aim to provide more services and contributions to society, striving for ongoing improvement in sustainability.
-Adhering to the concept of corporate sustainability, Wafer Works published its first Corporate Social Responsibility (CSR) report in 2012.
-In recent years, as ecological concerns have gained importance, subsequent reports have expanded to cover various aspects of sustainable development and corporate sustainability.
-This report continues the spirit of previous ones, offering comprehensive information on business strategies, risk management, and environmental management systems.
-It is fully disclosed to the public and our investment partners, demonstrating Wafer Works' commitment to social responsibility and sustainable development, and sharing the outcomes of our sustainable operations.
+With sustainable development as the highest guiding principle, Wafer Works Corporation is committed to progressing toward the goal of becoming a customer-centric semiconductor materials supplier.
+This is achieved through six key pillars: corporate governance, diversity and inclusion, environmental sustainability, customer service, supply chain management, and social engagement.
+Through these efforts, the Company continues to deliver greater services and contributions to society, striving for continuous improvement in sustainability.
+Upholding the concept of corporate sustainability, the Company published its first Corporate Social Responsibility Report in 2012.
+In recent years, as ecological and environmental issues have gained increasing attention, the scope of subsequent reports has gradually expanded to encompass various aspects of sustainable development and corporate social responsibility.
+Continuing the spirit of previous reports, this Sustainability Report provides comprehensive information on business strategies, risk management, environmental management systems, and more, offering full transparency to the public and investment partners interested in Wafer Works' development.
+It reflects the Company's steadfast commitment to fulfilling its social responsibilities and pursuing sustainable growth, while also sharing the outcomes of its sustainable operations.

 ![]() |